Jeremy Miller: Personal life

 At about age 14, during the run of Growing Pains, Miller received numerous letters from an older male stalker.

 He is married to Joanie Miller, and he has three stepsons.

 Miller explained in 2000 that he was diagnosed with attention deficit disorder, which affected his ability to concentrate and focus on school.
 In April 2014, while promoting Start Fresh Recovery of Santa Ana, California, Miller stated that he started drinking alcohol at age four, and once the TV series Growing Pains ended, he began binge drinking.
 He explained that he suffered from alcohol abuse for years, and that his stepsons were afraid of him because of his alcoholism, until he had an implant that released the drug Naltrexone into his system.

+He had a catering business, but it failed after the 2008 financial crisis.
+Alan Thicke helped him get a job in a restaurant.

 His hobbies have included poker and cooking.